matt7salomon/matt7salomon.github.io/README.md

-# matt7salomon.github.io
+# Recent Projects
+### Legal Navigator:
+Created a GPT4 based RAG using the langchain and azure ML echosystem that would connect and vectorize thousands of files in different languages and respond to the customer's legal questions using those files.
+The chatbot would include the filename and the paragraphs where it got its answer from.
+The backend was using a FastAPI which was deployed in production in Posit-connect and the front-end was using chainlit and streamlit.

+### Fine-tuning GPT 3.5 turbo and GPT 4o mini for feature extraction:
+Fine-tuned GPT 3.5 turbo and GPT 4o mini to receive complaint files submitted to a law firm as input and extract the necessary features that lawyers spent hundreds of hours to extract in the past.
+The fine-tuning was done on a scale.ai and Azure-ML platform and the dataset for fine-tuning was extracted using an API call to relativity database that the lawyers had previously used.

+### Fine-tuning Llama2 model for question answering based on previous customer calls:
+Fine-tuned a llama2 model on a databricks platform to be able to respond to questions that the account executives had on the products from the saved chat between system's engineers and the customers that were saved as scripts.
+The product reduced the need for account exectuives to reach out to technical personnelle to get information about the products within the company portfolio.

-# Search Engine A/B Test:
+### Search Engine A/B Test:
 Analyzed two search engine products by calculating total utilization and remuneration from Ad clicks per day

-# Subscription Roadmap:
+### Subscription Roadmap:
 Found the most successful paths to user subscriptions from customer road including clicks, website visits, store logins, etc.

-# Customer Lifetime Value (CLV) and Churn:
+### Customer Lifetime Value (CLV) and Churn:
 Predicted churn along with the CLV of the customer base by clustering similar customers using all collected features and estimated the potential value from any subscription using deep learning

-# Recommendation Engine:
+### Recommendation Engine:
 Built a recommendation engine in Spark to recommend new movies to users in different carousels based on their viewer-ship history, recent purchases, and recent clicks

-# Detecting cancer from mammograms:
+### Detecting cancer from mammograms:
 Demoed a healthcare of detecting cancer from mammograms and its accuracy, precision, and recall.

-# Real time object detection in the road (self driving car):
+### Real time object detection in the road (self driving car):
 Used deep learning for object detection from thousands of images and videos in Tensorflow, Caffe, Pytorch, and mxnet to detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.

-# NLP:
+### NLP:
 Sentiment analysis of servicenow tickets to find out which product was more successful in deployment.

-# Marketing Channel Attribution:
+### Marketing Channel Attribution:
 wrote a method to share credit between offline an online marketing channels for user sign-ups using collected data from user’s browsing history

-# Fraud Analysis:
+### Fraud Analysis:
 Found fraud accounts in millions of customer accounts based on their pattern compared to similar accounts in the same domain as well as other unusual patterns

-# Root Cause Analysis:
+### Root Cause Analysis:
 Detected and isolated the root-cause of failure in large petrochemical processes from collected sensor data (pressure, temperature, flow, etc.) using advanced data-mining methods.